 There is no criteria for this service.
 The Soup Haven Lunch Program Inc. is a non-denominational, non-profit, charitable organization.

-Today, it is overseen by a Board of volunteer community members, a Program Director, Assistant Director, and General Labourer (all part time), as well as a large group of caring volunteers.
-Working together, this group provides nutritional lunches to over 250 local school children a day.
+Today, it is overseen by a Board of volunteer community members, a Program Director, Assistant Director, and two awesome staff - all part time.
+Working together, this group provides nutritious lunches to over 250 local school children a day.
 Without this service, these children would go hungry as for many, it is their only meal.